 There are “serious” parks in Venice, as well.
 They come with tennis and basketball courts, boat ramps, canoe, and kayak launches, and miles of walking and biking.
 The Legacy Trail, keep that name in mind if you like biking, runs through Venice, connecting all the communities along its way with Sarasota.
 This former railroad track provides miles of excellent biking and hiking.
 Some day, this trail may run from Canada to Key West; however, that dream might not come true too fast.
 There are still some obstacles in the way.

 If you want to play a round of golf on one of the world-class golf courses in the area, or if you’re going to explore the half-dozen area nature preserves, walk with your eyes wide open.
 You will find them everywhere.

-We should also not forget to mention the number-one reason why everybody is here: the beaches.
+We should also not forget to mention the number-one reason why everybody is here: the beaches and the weather.

 Venice has Four Beaches

 This charming and quaint community on the gulf coast is not only known for its great cultural events, but it is also known for its breathtaking beaches.
 Nokomis Beach, Venice Beach, Brohard Beach, and Casperson Beach are the places where you can soak up the sun, take a dip in the Gulf of Mexico or hunt for shark teeth.
 People say that the 7-mile long beach in Venice is one of the most unspoiled stretches of public beach in all of Sarasota County.
 Well, there are other beautiful beaches on other barrier Islands as well.

 Shark Tooth Capital of the World